Mehrandevlpr/Mini-laravel/README.md

 # 🛍️ Shopper

-A modular and test-driven PHP project with JavaScript components.
+A pure, modular and test-driven PHP project with JavaScript components.
 Designed for clean architecture, robust configuration management, and unit testing using PHPUnit.

 ---